volodymyrprokopyuk/typescript-ads/README.md

 - **Definition**.
 Data elements are inserted at the back of a queue and are deleted from the front of a queue.
 Queue is a FIFO data structure
+- **Time complexity**
+    - Front indexing: O(1) < peek
+    - Back insertion: O(1) < enqueue
+    - Front deletion: O(1) < dequeue
 - **Characteristics**
+    - Deque allows enqueing/dequeueing on both sides of a queue (push/popBack/Front)
-    - Queue can be implemented using either an array or a doubly-linked list
+    - Queue can be implemented using either an array (space-inefficient implementation because of wasted space reserved for already dequeued values, otherwise implement a circular queue) or a doubly-linked list

 ### Tree data structures